openstack-archive/swiftonfile/doc/markdown/quick_start_guide.md

 >For example: You have a xfs formated partition /dev/sdb1, and you mounted it under /mnt/swiftonfile/vol, then your device name would be 'vol' & and the parameter 'devices' would contain value '/mnt/swiftonfile'.

+#### Proxy Server Configuration (Optional)
+By default, vanilla Swift has `object_post_as_copy` option set to `true` in proxy server's configuration.
+This causes all POST requests to be converted into COPY requests internally.
+As swiftonfile can update object metadata in-place, this internal conversion from POST to COPY is unnecessarry.
+Unfortunately, `object_post_as_copy` option has cluster wide effect and the scope cannot be isolated to a particular storage policy.
+It is purely optional but recommended to set `object_post_as_copy` option to `false`.

 #### Setting SwiftOnFile as storage policy
 Edit /etc/swift.conf to add swiftonfile as a storage policy: